chunkifydev/cli/README.md

 ```

 > [!NOTE]
-> For all JPG outputs, an `images.vtt` is generated which can be loaded by an HTML5 player to display a mini preview when hovering the player progress bar
+> For all JPG outputs, an `images.vtt` file is generated, which can be loaded by an HTML5 player to display a mini preview when hovering over the player progress bar

 The VTT filename is always `images.vtt`.
-Here is how it looks like:
+Here is how it looks:

 ```
 WEBVTT